zboxfs/zbox-docs/docs/api/browser.md

 to alter the logical cursor that the file contains internally.

-A `File` instance can be obtained by [Repo.openFile](#openfile) or [Repo.createFile](#createfile) and  must be [closed](#close-2) after use.
+A `File` instance can be obtained by [Repo.openFile](#openfile) or [Repo.createFile](#createfile) and  must be closed after use.

 #### Versioning

 `File` contents support up to 255 revision versions.
 Version is immutable once it is created.

-By default, the maximum number of versions of a File is 10, which is configurable by [versionLimit](#openfile).
+By default, the maximum number of versions of a file is 10, which is configurable by `versionLimit` option on both [Repo](#openrepo) and [File](#openfile) level.
+File level option takes precedence.

 After reaching this limit, the oldest version will be automatically deleted after adding a new one.

 Version number starts from 1 and continuously increases by 1.